Chuvash State Opera and Ballet Theater

 The yearly International Opera Festival named after Maxim Mikhailov held in the theater since 1991, the International Ballet Festival organized in 1997, the International Competition of Young Opera Singers named after Maxim Mikhailov held for the first time in 2010, and the Festival of Operetta organized in 2010 have become part of the cultural heritage of Chuvashia.

 History

-The theater was opened in 1960 with the first opera being Water Mill (Шывармань) by F. Vasilev.
+The theater was opened in May 22, 1960 in the Soviet Union with the first opera being Water Mill (Шывармань) by F. Vasilev.
 The founder and first director of the theater was Boris Markov.

+The current theater building was built in 1985 in brutalism style.
+It was designed by architects R. Begunts and V. Teneta.

 Administration

 Ballet

 The company has artists from Yoshkar-Ola, St. Petersburg and other cities.